cunla/fakevalkey-py/docs/index.md

 # The connection must be the same because in fakeredis connections
 # do not share the state.
 Therefore, we define a singleton object to reuse it.
 def get_fake_connection(config: Dict[str, Any], strict: bool):
-    from fakeredis import FakeRedis, FakeStrictRedis
+    from fakevalkey import FakeRedis, FakeStrictRedis
     redis_cls = FakeStrictRedis if strict else FakeRedis if "URL" in config:
         return redis_cls.from_url(